Document Management

 sudo ln -s /etc/nginx/sites-available/{{yoursitename}}.conf /etc/nginx/sites-enabled/

-12. Test & Restart NGINX:
+12. Test & restart NGINX:

 sudo nginx -t